xaratustrah/iqtools/README.md

 ### tools

-A separate module includes several tools like input and output routines
+A separate module includes several tools like input and output routines for convenience.

 ### iqtools as a command line program